NI-FD/E-Commerce-website-based-on-MVC-framework/README.md

-# E-Commerce-website-based-on-MVC-framework
+# eCommerce-website-based-on-MVC-framework-and-MySQL
 This is a project three years ago.

 ## Induction
 This is a simple website with front-end and back-end code, it can run on local.
-The project uses Mysql as the database, and it use MVC framework to build the website.
+The project uses MySQL as the database, and it use MVC framework to build the website.

 ## Features
 - Support user login and registration
 - Support real-time product stock change
 - Support shopping cart
 - Support history query
-- All data are stored on the Mysql database
+- All data are stored on the MySQL database

 ## Server Logic
 - **Product Display**:Click the corresponding button on the page to browse the names and prices of all products